FujiwaraChoki/PythonAutomation/README.md

 # PythonAutomation

+I literally dont care if you're using my cuttly token like bro what 😭

 This Repository is a collection of simple Python scripts, which can automate some tedious stuff for you, so you don't have to do the same repeated task anymore.

 ## Author